-The landscape of HIV has been stagnant because organizations often do not have the support to engage in structural change required to end the HIV epidemic.
-This lack of support and resources ultimately trickles down to harming not only the communities they serve but their staff as well.
-The SUSTAIN team believes that organizational change is key to life-saving transformative change.
-Organizational change refers to actions that transform culture, infrastructure, and its internal processes, such as hiring, training, and screening practices, and policies and procedures.
-Organizational change requires intentionality, commitment, and management to bring about successful change, and the process typically includes three major phases: pre-implementation, implementation, and sustainability.
+Organizational change refers to actions that transform culture, infrastructure, and its internal processes, such as hiring, training, screening practices, and policies and procedures.
+Organizational change requires intentionality, commitment, and management to bring about successful change.
+The organizational process typically includes three major phases: pre-implementation, implementation, and sustainability.
 We know that organizational change is not an easy process, however it is necessary for organizations to succeed and grow.
 Furthermore, there are benefits to organizational change such as employee development, employee engagement, employee retention, service user satisfaction, service engagement, or service innovation or enhancements.